xStar2222/xStar2222/README.md

 # Active Projects :
 * NewsYouNeed (OpenSource news website)
 * Inmate Discord Bot (Making mainly to work on web-scraping)
-* Personal Website (Putting this off till I acculy have projects worth bragging about)
+* Personal Website (Putting this off till I actually have projects worth bragging about)

 > If you would like to work on something with me so we can learn together please message me on Discord at xStar#2222     :)